-From movie stars to mechanics, the smiles of people around the world have been enhanced by the addition of porcelain veneers.
+From movie stars to mechanics, the smiles of people around the world have been amplified by the addition of porcelain veneers.
 But are they right for you?
 Here’s what you need to know about porcelain veneers and what they can do for your smile.

 What are Porcelain Veneers